Do you really want to know how to make the stuff you buy last as l-o-n-g as possible?

 Related article: 5 Easy Steps to Saving Hundreds on Insurance.

-6. Save vegetable scraps, and other odds and ends to make stock.
+6. Save money by using vegetable scraps, and other odds and ends to make stock.

-When you have leftover chicken frames, pork or beef bones and vegetable scraps, boil and turn them into stock or you can use a slow cooker.
+When you have leftover chicken frames, pork or beef bones and vegetable scraps, boil and turn them into stock, or you can do that using a slow cooker.

 Save the stock and freeze them to use for flavoring your dishes.
 Homemade stock contains more nutrition and they’re much healthier.
-Most commercial stock cubes contain salt, sugar and artificial flavoring.
+Most commercial stock cubes contain salt, sugar, artificial flavoring and artificial colors.

 Tip: When you baking or roasting meats like chicken drums, save the juice to use as stocks too.
 Store them in your freezer.
 They’re a great addition to soups.

 Slow cookers are very versatile.
 I’ve got two at home.
 The small initial investment you make now will pay you large dividends in terms of time and effort down the road.
-My mom used to leave for work at 7 am and she didn’t get back till 530 pm.
-Her meals were absolutely yummy and I discovered her secret—-her slow cooker!
+My mom used to switch on her slow cooker and then leave for work at 7 am and she didn’t get back till 5.30 pm.
+Her meals were absolutely yummy and I soon discovered her secret – her slow cooker!
 Make your life easier by finding out more about slow cookers here.

 Related post: 20 Practical Ways to Not Waste Food and Save More